sumuks13/codebook_repository/content/Java/Memory Management.md

 ### **What happens if a variable is declared but not used?**

 It may still consume stack memory **until the method finishes**, but it can be **optimized out by the JVM** if not referenced.

+### **Why there are no pointers in Java?**

+- Java has references instead of pointers.
+- These references point to objects in memory.
+But there is no direct access to these memory locations.
+JVM is free to move the objects within VM memory.
+- The absence of pointers helps Java in managing memory and garbage collection effectively.
+Also it provides developers with convenience of not getting worried about memory allocation and de allocation.

+### **If there are no pointers in Java, then why do we get NullPointerException?**

+JVM uses pointers but programmers only see object references. if an object reference points to null object, and we try to access a method or member variable on it, then we get NullPointerException.